-- There should be no water extraction from streams or wetlands in periods of no flow. - If conditions on water licences do not provide for meeting this objective, priority goes to implementing it by actions appropriate to local circumstances.
+- There should be no water extraction from streams or wetlands in periods of no flow. - If conditions on water licences do not provide for this objective to be met, priority should be given to implementing it by actions appropriate to local circumstances.

-- Along with social and economic considerations, the Department of Land and Water Conservation and the WMCs need to define when and how to protect specific pools: - in natural wetlands with licensed pumps - in streams where water flows under the sediment surface - ---- where these pools have become deeper or shallower. - Where water extraction for stock and domestic use is high (e.g. in rural subdivisions surrounding large urban centres), WMCs may seek community views and recommend actions to protect the environment in periods of no flow.
+- Along with social and economic considerations, the Department of Land and Water Conservation and RMCs need to define when and how to protect specific pools: - in natural wetlands with licensed pumps - in streams where flow occurs under the surface - where these pools have become deeper or shallower. - Where water extraction for stock and domestic use is high (e.g. in rural subdivisions surrounding large urban centres), RMCs may seek community views and recommend actions to protect the environment in periods of no flow.